NadeejaKalhara/Restaurant-POS-Simple/CLIENT_SETUP_GUIDE.md

 ## 💡 Tips

+- **No browser print popup needed** - Once QZ Tray is set up, receipts print automatically
+- **Certificate issue?** - Follow Step 3 carefully to install QZ Tray certificate
 - **Keep QZ Tray running** - It must stay open in the background
 - **Auto-start**: Right-click QZ Tray → Options → Enable "Start with Windows"
 - **Default printer**: Set XP k200L as default in Windows for best results
+- **Using localhost?** - If accessing via `localhost` or `127.0.0.1`, certificate is not required

 ---